 Deputy headteacher.
-Samuel has been with us since 2016 when the school grew by another 25 children.
+Edward has been with us since 2018.
+He was headteacher of another school before joining us.
 He holds P1** certificate

 Responsible for resources, upkeep of the school and liaising with contractors etc. Sonery has been with us since 2009 when we paid for her in-service teacher training.
 She has an ECD certificate

 Head of lower school.
 Mercy has been with us since 2010.
 She has an ECD certificate

 Mary came to us in 2019.
 Mary was a newly qualified teacher.
 She holds a P1 certificate.